Kai8Green/8Green-Nutrition/README.md

 3. Rename to your preferred choice.
 4. Open document and you are ready to go.

-Make sure to retain a copy of the master file so that if you run into an errors or unexpected errors that yo have a clean slate.
+Make sure to retain a copy of the master file so that if you run into an errors or unexpected errors that you have a clean slate.

 <b>NOTE:</b>
 I am not a registered dietician.
 Use of this document is an undertaking of your acceptance that this is not medical advice.
 This document should be used as a guide in consultation with a registered health professional and a holistic health plan.